srbonilla/WoMa/README.md

 the set attribute values.

-The additional function arguments like `R_max` set things like the upper bound for an iteration so do not need to be precise.
+The additional function arguments like `R_max` set things like the upper bound for an iteration so usually do not need to be precise.

 Optional arguments for these functions (in addition to the `verbosity`) set:
 + `tol`: The tolerance for finding unknown parameters as a fractional difference between two consecutive iterations.
-Default 0.001.
+Default usually 0.001, depending on the method.
 + `num_attempt`: The maximum number of iteration attempts if the tolerance has still not been reached.
 Default usually 40, depending on the method.